CabrianVid/coding1feri/README.md

 # coding1feri
-All the exercises where we have code in first year of RIT UNI FERI
+All the exercises in first year of RIT UNI FERI